Respecting human rights and combating modern slavery

 Since 2018, we have been working to strengthen our approach to assess and address the risk of modern slavery in our operations and supply chain in light of the Australian Modern Slavery Act 2018.

-The Australian Government introduced the Modern Slavery Act 2018 (Act) in November 2018 which requires larger entities to provide an annual Modern Slavery Statement to the Australian Government for publication on a central online register.
+The Australian Government introduced the Modern Slavery Act in November 2018 to support the Australian business community to identify and address their modern slavery risks and maintain responsible and transparent supply chains.
+The Act requires larger entities to provide an annual Modern Slavery Statement to the Australian Border Force for publication on a central online register.

-To support work being undertaken to further develop and strengthen Boral’s approach to modern slavery risk and comply with our reporting requirement, Boral established a Human Rights and Modern Slavery Working Group to coordinate and monitor our action plan and track progress.
+To support work being undertaken to further develop and strengthen Boral’s approach to modern slavery risk and comply with our reporting requirement, in 2018 Boral established a Human Rights and Modern Slavery Working Group to coordinate and monitor our action plan and track progress.

-- Identify key areas of modern slavery risk within our supply chain.
+- Identify key areas of modern slavery risk within our supply chain

 - Implement systems and procedures for reviewing new and existing suppliers, and conducting ongoing monitoring

-- Implement due diligence processes based on our modern slavery risks assessments, including third-party assurance for high-risk suppliers.
+- Implement due diligence processes based on our modern slavery risks assessments, including third-party assurance for high-risk suppliers

 - Update relevant policies, standard operating procedures and supply agreements.

 Boral’s revised Human Rights Policy outlines our commitment to respect and promote human rights.

 Boral's Supplier Code of Conduct has recently been updated to align with our revised Human Rights Policy, and outlines the expectations we have for any organisation that wishes to work with Boral.